buildit/slink/README.md

 A scheduled CloudWatch Event triggers the Lambda function, which queries SmartRecruiters for candidates in certain states, converts them to "applicants", and then posts them to SAP, to either "introduce" them to SAP, or to "activate" them in SAP.
 Private/secret configuration data is obtained from Amazon's SSM Param Store.
-Minimal data about the runs, introductions, and activations is stored in DynamoDB.
+Minimal data about the runs, introductions, and activations is (intended to be) stored in DynamoDB.

 # Building and Deploying #